 4. Political Pressure

-Now apart from such mundane hindrances in investigation, Sherlock might have to face political pressure too.
-Let us say he was called to investigate about the scam by some politician.
-The politician came to know about it, and called Sherlock for a meeting.
+Sherlock might have to face political pressure too when some high-profile suspect is involved.
+Let us assume that Sherlock was called to investigate the scam by some politician.
+The politician came to know about it and called him for a meeting.
 Sherlock, habitual to meet intelligent criminals like Moriarty, went to the politician with similar expectations.
-A man of habits, he arrived on time and then waited for 2 hour for the politician to arrive and meet him.
+A man of habits, he arrived on time and then waited for 2 long hours for the politician to show up.
 Sherlock opened his mouth to make a statement of observations he had made in that little time about him and just then politician said: “Ama, bakwaas to kijiyega nahi!
 Hum jaante hai hum kon and aur ye bhi ki aap kaun hai!
 Sherlock Holmes and Dr. Watson, ek hi request hai aap se ki ye scam me jyada khusar-pusar karne ki jarurat to hai nahi!
 Jitna investigation karna tha wo humari banai hui “Investigation Team” kar li hai aur report bhi de di hai!
 Uske left-right me thodi si bhi budbud kiye na public me…to kaha hawa hoke…kidhar prakat hoge…..ye tumhari amma bhi nahi jaan payegi!
-To apni keemat boliye or mamle ko yahi rafa-dafa kar dijiye….nahi to ye scam ki money ki tarah aapko bhi gayab kar denge…keh de rahe hai abhi se. -_- ” <Holmes facepalm>
+To apni keemat boliye or mamle ko yahi rafa-dafa kar dijiye….nahi to ye scam ki money ki tarah aapko bhi gayab kar denge…keh de rahe hai abhi se. -_- ” <Holmes jumped from a building>

 And that is how, I am afraid, that the chronicles of Sherlock Holmes would conclude in India!